ToucanToco/weaverbird/docs/_docs/tech/python-package.md

 ## Purpose

 This package provides utility functions to translate weaverbird's pipelines into Python functions, powered by [pandas](https://pandas.pydata.org/).
-It is meant as a building block to create servers capable of understanding and executing such pipelines, and returning them to clients.
+It is meant as a building block to create servers capable of understanding and executing such pipelines, and returning results to clients.

 ## Installation

-TODO
+`pip install weaverbird`

-## Content
+## Usage

 The package exposes:
 - a [pydantic](https://pydantic-docs.helpmanual.io/) model `Pipeline` which mirror the pipeline definition used by the front-end
 - a `PipelineExcutor` class to turn pipelines into transformation functions

-## Usage

 ### Validate a pipeline